As an Amazon Associate I earn from qualifying purchases.

 When it comes to thin paper, one of the easiest ways to avoid issues is to avoid certain types of pens.
 Avoiding permanent markers, as well as most gel pens (even if they are quick drying and smear resistant) and fountain pens will go a long way.
 Personally, I absolutely love both of these, so I have also learned a couple of tips to get away with using them.

 First, write fast and light.
 If you write slow and hard, more ink will be absorbed by the pages, increasing the chances of the ink bleeding through.
 This took some trial, error, and well, ruined pages to figure out.
-If you write light, you will also be less likely to rip pages.
+If you write light, you will also be less likely to rip pages or make indents on the next page.

-Now, for my favorite pens to use with thin paper.
+Now, for my favorite pens to use with thin paper and bullet journals.